RimuEirnarn/RimuEirnarn/README.md

 **Note**: I'm a second-year vocational high school student (roughly translated), so I may not be able to respond quickly or make some good code.

+**Update**: For some reason, (probably due to how my school goes) i became more inactive, if any of your messages and emails did not get replied, i'm still busy at this moment.
+Never expect any quick replies.

 ### Language Preferred

 My native language is Indonesian but I can use English!
 Feel free to contact me using either of these languages